ABT9841/HerculesMotoCorp-Database-Management/README.md

 - Performing database operations such as removing unnecessary columns and retrieving key insights.
 - Creating views, stored procedures, functions, and triggers to enhance database efficiency.
 - Implementing user roles and permissions for different access levels (Admin, HR, and Employees).
-- Scheduling automated backups using Task Scheduler.
+- Scheduling automated backups using Task Scheduler since SQL Server Express lacks SQL Agent.
 - (Note: Due to limitations with SQL Server Express, Azure migration was not implemented.)

 ## Technologies Used